 George Wythe and Slavery

 Thomas Jefferson stated that George Wythe was "unequivocal" on the issue of slavery, implying that Wythe left no doubt about his opposition to human bondage.
 An honest look into Wythe's life, however, requires context to explain Jefferson's statement.
 For a majority of his life, Wythe owned slaves.
-Indeed, he was in his early sixties when he put beliefs into practice and removed all slavery connections from his life.
-Publicly, Wythe benefited from the institution of slavery; but evidence reveals that Wythe opposed slavery, publicly and privately.
+Indeed, it was not until he was in his early sixties that he put beliefs into practice and removed all slavery connections from his life.
+Wythe benefited from the institution of slavery; but evidence reveals that Wythe opposed slavery, publicly and privately.
 Unlike any other Virginian of his time, Wythe appeared to believe in the inherent equality between the Negro and the white races.
 As Chancellor, Wythe frequently decided cases that applied property law to slaves.
 Yet, when given the chance to decide on issues of freedom and equality, Wythe put his private beliefs into practice.
 These beliefs also influenced many of his students to oppose the institution of slavery.

 Slavery and Wythe's Heritage